Portal Knights: Gameplay

 Portal Knights combines exploration and building elements with role-playing aspects.
 It provides a multiplayer sandbox environment, in which players can explore, fight monsters and build.

 The player can craft items such as pickaxes, swords and tools to smash blocks, fight monsters, and construct elaborate buildings, armour and weapons.
 It shares many similarities with the game Minecraft, both graphically and with the crafting and construction element.
 The art style of the game was inspired by JRPG games such as the Legend of Zelda series.

 The game can be played both alone and with friends, supporting online play with up to 4 players simultaneously in the same world.

+There are three major bosses, such as the first boss, the Worm Boss, the Dragon Queen, and the Hollow King.

 Reception

 Portal Knights received "mixed or average" reviews for Microsoft Windows, PlayStation 4, and Nintendo Switch, and "generally favorable" reviews for Xbox One.

 David Keremes of Nintendo World Report praised the title's vibrant worlds, accessible RPG mechanics, amount of content, and multiplayer, while criticizing the constant item management and unexplained crafting mechanics.
 Ryan Craddock of Nintendo Life lauded the pleasing art style, crafting options, and cooperative play while taking minor issue with finicky controls and long load times exclusive to the Switch port.
 Brandon Marlow of Push Square praised Portal Knights' crafting mechanics, combat, and boss battles but deemed the stats system and reliance on RNG as the game's hindrances.